Publications

 Daniel Mainguy is a professor at the Sorbonne Law School, Paris 1 Panthéon-Sorbonne University.

-Readthe dedicated article.
+Readthe related article.

-Obligation Compliance Analysis Tool (OACTS)
+Contract Compliance Analysis Tool (OACS)

 March 2024

-Project objectives and overview
+Project Objectives and Overview

-See the article devoted to the conference proceedings
+See the article on the conference proceedings

 , 1st edition, 2022 – by Agnès Robin